Charles Karp is a southern California painter with a studio in Camarillo, California.

 "Flowers for Yorick" was selected by juror Hiroko Yoshimoto for the "Good Things Come

-in Small Packages" exhibition held in December, 2017 at the Blackboard Gallery in Camarillo, CA
+in Small Packages" exhibition held in December, 2017 at Studio Channel Islands.

-"Martini in Waiting" was selected by juror Scott Canty, former Director of the Los Angeles Municipal Art Gallery, for inclusion in the 12th annual "2017 California Open", a national exhibition celebrating contemporary art sponsored by the Tag Gallery in Los Angeles, CA.
+"Martini in Waiting" was selected by juror Scott Canty, former Director of the Los Angeles Municipal Art Gallery, for inclusion in the 12th annual "2017 California Open", a national exhibition at the Tag Gallery in Los Angeles, CA.

-"The Way of All Flesh" and "Madame Will See You Now", were selected in 2017 by juror Tish Greenwood, Executive Director, California Museum of Art Thousand Oaks (CMATO), for inclusion in "The Next Big Thing", an art show held annually at the Blackboard Gallery in Camarillo, CA.
+"The Way of All Flesh" and "Madame Will See You Now", were selected in 2017 by juror Tish Greenwood, Executive Director, California Museum of Art Thousand Oaks (CMATO), for inclusion in "The Next Big Thing", an art show held annually at Studio Channel Islands.

-"Machiavelli's Daughter" and "Degas' Little Dancer" were selected in 2016 for The 11th Annual California Open, a national exhibition curated by Kent Twitchell celebrating contemporary art created by emerging artists.
-The exhibition is held annually at the TAG Gallery in Santa Monica, CA.
+"Machiavelli's Daughter" and "Degas' Little Dancer" were selected in 2016 for The 11th Annual California Open, a national exhibition curated by Kent Twitchell at the TAG Gallery in Santa Monica, CA.

-"Degas' Little Dancer" and "The Tree Beseeches the Sky", were selected in 2016 by juror Peter Mays, the Executive Director of the Los Angeles Art Association, for inclusion in "The Next Big Thing", an art show held annually at the Blackboard Gallery in Camarillo, CA.
+"Degas' Little Dancer" and "The Tree Beseeches the Sky", were selected in 2016 by juror Peter Mays, the Executive Director of the Los Angeles Art Association, for inclusion in "The Next Big Thing", an annual exhibition held at Studio Channel Islands.

-"Eve's First Sunrise - the color study" was selected in 2016 by juror Jason Horejs for the "Collectors Choice" fundraising event at Studio Channel Island's Blackboard Gallery.
+"Eve's First Sunrise - the color study" was selected in 2016 by juror Jason Horejs for the "Collectors Choice" exhibition at Studio Channel Islands.

-"Death's Angel" was selected in 2015 by juror Moses Mora for the "Spirits, Souls and the Next Journey" show at Studio Channel Island's Blackboard Gallery.
+"Death's Angel" was selected in 2015 by juror Moses Mora for the "Spirits, Souls and the Next Journey" show at Studio Channel Islands.

 "Eve's First Sunrise" was selected in 2015 by juror Lois Lambert for the "Over Your Sofa" show at Studio Channel Island's Blackboard Gallery.